palantir/foundry-platform-python/docs/v2/AipAgents/Session.md

         },
     }
 }
-# Union[UserTextInput, UserTextInputDict] | The user message for the Agent to respond to.
+# UserTextInput | The user message for the Agent to respond to.
 user_input = {"text": "What is the status of my order?"}
-# Optional[List[Union[InputContext, InputContextDict]]] | If set, automatic [context](/docs/foundry/agent-studio/retrieval-context/) retrieval is skipped and the list of specified context is provided to the Agent instead.
+# Optional[List[InputContext]] | If set, automatic [context](https://palantir.com/docs/foundry/agent-studio/retrieval-context/) retrieval is skipped and the list of specified context is provided to the Agent instead.
 If omitted, relevant context for the user message is automatically retrieved and included in the prompt, based on data sources configured on the Agent for the session.
 contexts_override = None
 # Optional[MessageId] | A client-generated Universally Unique Identifier (UUID) to identify the message, which the client can use to cancel the exchange before the streaming response is complete.
 message_id = "00f8412a-c29d-4063-a417-8052825285a5"